mimecine/ar-new/src/content/rooms/louise-bourgeois-nature-study-warwickshire.md

 This exhibition is presented in collaboration with ARTIST ROOMS and The Easton Foundation.

 Compton Verney is an award-winning gallery based in a Grade I-listed Georgian mansion, amid 120 acres of Grade II-listed Lancelot 'Capability' Brown parkland in Warwickshire.
 Alongside six permanent collection displays (Naples, Northern European Art 1450-1650, British Portraits, Chinese, British Folk Art & The Marx Lambert Collection), Compton Verney has a schedule of thought-provoking changing exhibitions and events, both indoors and out.

+Credit: Installation view of Louise Bourgeois: Nature Study at Compton Verney Artworks © The Easton Foundation/VAGA at ARS, NY and DACS, London 2024 / Photo © Tate